-TEA maintains additional accountability and accreditation information at TEA Performance Reporting Division and the TEA homepage.
+TEA maintains additional accountability and accreditation information at TEA Performance Reporting Division.

 Armed Services Vocational Aptitude Battery Test (Grades 10-12)

 A student in grades 10-12 will be offered an opportunity to take the Armed Services Vocational Aptitude Battery test and consult with a military recruiter.